Learn about updates to the new AI-powered banking page

 The Accounting AI has features available to QuickBooks Online Essentials and higher versions.
 However, all versions get the benefit of Intuit AI suggestions to help categorise and manage your transactions.

 Requests for more information is an Accounting AI feature that helps you communicate directly from QuickBooks with your ProAdvisor, bookkeeper, or client.
-It helps you quickly gather the necessary info or documents for any transaction.
+It helps you quickly gather the necessary info or documents for any transaction, and now allows your clients to initiate questions directly to you from their portal.

 When responding to a request, the Accounting AI will help make sure all the necessary info is included, which aims to reduce time spent waiting on lengthy back and forth conversations.